oscar-bender-stone/honors-thesis/source/1_introduction.typ

 research journey has sought to expand these bridges, encouraging interdisciplinary work.

+#todo[Clean up this paragraph further.]
-Bridging research between these communities, however, was harder than I expected.
-For example, I wrote a poster for a cryptography class, concerning an MIT researcher who created programs of common crytographic schemes and mathematically proved their correctness.
-I met this researcher at a conference and discovered that _neither_ knew about the other!
-They provided their own contributions, but I initialy assumed that _everyone_ contributing to cryptography work on common projects.
+Bridging research between these communities, however, was less common than I expected.
+For example, I wrote a poster for a cryptography class, discussing a mathematically certified program that implemented widely used crytographic schemes.
+I initially assumed my professor knew about the researchers on this project, but after meeting one of these authors at a conference, I learned that _neither_ knew about the other!
 As another example, during my time in the Budapest Semesters in Mathematics, I adopted a key tool in program verification to find proofs for a combinatorial problem.
 According to my advisor, that approach had _never_ been considered before in his group.
 The boundaries between